-Signs of Burnout
+Signs of burnout

 Recognizing the signs of burnout

-- Reduced performance
+- Reduced performance and productivity

 - Difficulty concentrating